usegalaxy-eu/website/galaxy/ftp.md

 The comma-separated list of files needs to be quoted and must not contain spaces: `{"file1,file2"}`

+## Troubleshooting

+If you are experiencing a __"Connection timed out after 20 seconds of inactivity"__, try the suggestions shown on this [page](https://help.galaxyproject.org/t/error-while-connecting-to-usegalaxy-eu-server/6815)
 ## More Information

 For more information on using FTP with Galaxy, please see the [official